Kim Fields: Career

 Before appearing on The Facts of Life, Fields co-starred in a short-lived sitcom called Baby, I'm Back with Demond Wilson and Denise Nicholas, and she appeared in a television commercial for Mrs. Butterworth's syrup.
-She later appeared on two episodes of Good Times as a friend of Penny Gordon Woods, played by Janet Jackson.
+She later appeared on two episodes of Good Times as a friend of Penny Gordon Woods, played by Janet Jackson (sister of Michael).
 Fields' episodes on Good Times were "The Snow Storm" and "The Physical".

 Fields played the role of Dorothy "Tootie" Ramsey on the NBC sitcom The Facts of Life from 1979 to 1988.
 Even years later, many still recognize her catchphrase, "We're in troouu-ble! ".
 When the show began production, Fields was so short that the producers put her on roller skates during the first season so that they could avoid difficult camera angles.
 However, she later lost a role as Arnold Jackson's girlfriend on The Facts of Lifes parent show Diff'rent Strokes because she was taller than Gary Coleman, who played Arnold.
 In 1984, during the run of The Facts of Life, Fields released two singles on the Critique Records label: the disco/Hi-NRG "He Loves Me He Loves Me Not" (which became a minor club hit), and "Dear Michael" (which became a minor R&B hit, reaching No. 50).

 After taking time away from acting to attend Pepperdine University to earn her bachelor's degree in telecommunications, Fields appeared in a 1993 episode of The Fresh Prince of Bel-Air, in which Will Smith pretended to marry her in an attempt to seduce her.
-Fields had a starring role in the hit Fox sitcom Living Single as Regina "Reginé" Hunter from 1993 to 1998.
+Fields had a starring role in the hit Fox sitcom Living Single as Regine Hunter from 1993 to 1998.
 In this role, Fields would act alongside her real-life mother Chip Fields, who played her character's mother on the show.

 Following the end of Living Single, Fields began performing R&B and rap music with a group called Impromp 2.
 With her degree from Pepperdine University, Fields also began directing.
 Fields directed a number of episodes of the All That! spin-off Kenan & Kel, in which she also appeared in two episodes.
 She has worked as a director on the sitcoms Tyler Perry's Meet the Browns, Tyler Perry's House of Payne and BET's Let's Stay Together.

 Fields guest-starred on television shows such as UPN's One on One, The Golden Palace, and Martin.
 She appeared as herself on HBO's The Comeback.
 On February 1, 2007, Fields was reunited with her co-star Lisa Whelchel on WFAA-TV's Good Morning Texas.
 Fields was in Dallas to promote her appearance in the production Issues: We've All Got 'Em when Whelchel was introduced as a surprise guest.
 It marked the first time in six years (since The Facts of Life Reunion movie) that Fields and Whelchel had seen each other.